A248/CitieSworld/Convention.md

 Unverified commoners are recognised as verified commoners once 2 Court members consent to their verification.
 Verified commoners inherit the privileges of unverified commoners.
 Additionally, they may claim land with the approval of 70% of Court members and file lawsuits.

+**Immigrant Claims**
+Verified commoners are each entitled to a claim of dimensions 100 by 100.
+Such automatic claims provided under these stipulations shall be:
+* Immediately granted upon a commoner's recognition.
+* Larger in X coordinate than 3,000 or smaller in X coordinate than -3,000
+* Larger in Z coordinate than 3,000 or smaller in Z coordinate than -3,000 These claims are considered equal in legal status to those of Court and Convention members.

 **Rights and Legal Principles**

 Everyone has the right to freedom of speech.